danieloureiro/busy-flights/README.md

 **Background:**

-BusyFlights is a flights search solution which aggregates flight results initially from 2 different suppliers (CrazyAir and ToughJet).
+BusyFlights is a flights search solution which aggregates toughJetFlight results initially from 2 different suppliers (CrazyAir and ToughJet).
 A future iteration (not part of the test) may add more suppliers.

 **What is required:**